Disclosure for voice talent

-Other voices used in Microsoft's products and services , such as Cortana and Xiaoice.
+Other voices used in Microsoft's products and services, such as Cortana.

-What to expect when recording: Contributing at least 500 lines for a proof of concept voice font and at least 2,000 lines to produce a new voice font.
+What to expect when recording: Contributing at least 300 lines for a proof of concept voice model and about 2,000 lines to produce a new voice model for production use.

 Voice talent and synthetic voices: an evolving relationship

 Recognizing the integral relationship between voice talent and synthetic voices, Microsoft interviewed voice talent to better understand their perspectives on new developments in the technology.
-Our 2019 study showed that voice talent saw potential benefit from the capabilities introduced by neural TTS, such as saving studio time to complete recording jobs, and adding capacity to complete more voice acting assignments.
+Research we conducted in 2019 showed that voice talent saw potential benefit from the capabilities introduced by neural TTS, such as saving studio time to complete recording jobs, and adding capacity to complete more voice acting assignments.
 At the same time, there were varying degrees of awareness about how developments in TTS technology could potentially impact their profession.